Palestinians give first vaccines after Israel shares supply | Health

 Palestinians give first vaccines after Israel shares supply

-A Palestinian official confirmed that a first dose was given to a small number of medical workers.
-The official spoke on condition of anonymity because the PA does not consider this the official start of its vaccination campaign.

-Israel began transferring 5,000 doses of the Moderna vaccine to the Palestinians this week, and the first doses will go to front-line medical workers.
+The Palestinian Health Ministry announced the start of the campaign in a statement, saying Health Minister Mai al-Kaila received a first dose along with several front-line medical workers.
+The statement did not acknowledge that Israel provided the vaccines.
+Israel, which launched its own vaccination campaign in December, began transferring 5,000 doses of the Moderna vaccine to the Palestinians this week, and the first doses will go to medical workers.
 The Palestinians hope to acquire tens of thousands more doses in the coming weeks through a World Health Organization program.

 Even if those deliveries materialize, however, it could take several months to administer enough vaccines to bring the outbreak under control in the Israeli-occupied West Bank and the Gaza Strip, which are home to more than 4.5 million Palestinians.
 Israel is on track to vaccinate its entire adult population by the end of March.